West Sound STEM Network

 Click here to link to the The Bridge, a newsletter from the department of Civil & Environmental Engineering at the University of Washington.

-Check out these great STEM-related opportunities below.
-Plus, find more events listed on the Upcoming EVENTS! page...
+Check out these great opportunities below.
+Find event details, and more events, listed on the EVENTS! page...

 Kitsap Strong is hosting a We Are College Bound event on Saturday, April 21, 9:30 am - 12:30 pm at Olympic College, HSS Building, Bremerton for parents and students.
 See EVENTS! page for details.